PReSS: An Automated Black-Box Framework for Evaluating Political Stance Stability in LLMs: Ideology Reversal Analysis

 \subsection{Ideology Reversal under Finetuning}

+Finally, we investigate whether parameter-level interventions can override stable stances.
+We fine-tune three left-leaning models (Fig.~\ref{fig:stance_after_ft}), selected for their size and simplicity, toward right-leaning preferences using DPO \citep{rafailov2023direct}, using the right-partisan preference data from \textit{PoliTune} \citep{agiza2024politune}.
+Preference FT shifts a model's target alignment with minimal data (2K examples in our case), without exposing it to extensive additional data that could alter core reasoning capacities, ensuring comparability with the original models. \footnote{0-shot MMLU accuracy (base $\rightarrow$ DPO): Llama-3.1-8B-Instruct (63.2$\rightarrow$64.1), Llama-2-7b-chat (23.5$\rightarrow$28.2), Llama-2-13b-chat (25.9$\rightarrow$30.4), confirming DPO fine-tuning did not degrade general reasoning capability.} The PoliTune dataset is also disjoint from our test statements, preserving evaluation integrity.
+Fig.~\ref{fig:stance_after_ft} shows the resulting ideological shift on the Political Compass.

-Finally, we analyze the models we fine-tuned with DPO toward right-leaning preferences and re-evaluate the same 19 topics.
-We classify outcomes with the same SF/SU/ID taxonomy.
+We re-evaluate the fine-tuned models on the same 19 topics using PReSS and classify outcomes using the SF/SU/ID taxonomy.

 We find that even after right-alignment fine-tuning, models largely preserve stability-faithful behavior with respect to topics that were previously stable.
 For example, Llama-2-13b-chat preserves Stability-faithfulness in 84\% of topics.
-In other words, finetuning is more likely to convert \emph{unstable} topics into stable-right than reverse previously stable-left topics to stable-right.
-Empirically, transitions of the form \(\mathbf{U}^R\!\rightarrow\!\mathbf{S}^R\) and \(\mathbf{U}^L\!\rightarrow\!\mathbf{S}^R\) occur with probabilities of roughly 61.1\% and 57.8\%, respectively, whereas \(\mathbf{S}^L\!\rightarrow\!\mathbf{S}^R\) is significantly less frequent (full table will be released in the final version).
-This suggests that PReSS stability labels identify where fine-tuning has the clearest leverage (unstable topics) versus where a model tends to preserve prior commitments (stable topics).
+In other words, fine-tuning is more likely to convert \emph{unstable} topics into stable-right than reverse previous stable-left topics to stable-right.
+Empirically, transitions of the form \(\mathbf{U}^R\!\rightarrow\!\mathbf{S}^R\) and \(\mathbf{U}^L\!\rightarrow\!\mathbf{S}^R\) occur with probabilities of roughly 61.1\% and 57.8\%, respectively, whereas \(\mathbf{S}^L\!\rightarrow\!\mathbf{S}^R\) is significantly less frequent (refer to Table~\ref{tab:comparison_scenarios_ft} in Appendix~\ref{app:transition_proba} for the full table).
+The relatively high Indeterminate rate for Llama-3.1-8B-Instruct (36.8\%) indicates that fine-tuning destabilized previously stable stances on those topics without establishing a new stable direction.
+Overall, this suggests that PReSS stability labels identify where fine-tuning has the clearest leverage (unstable topics) versus where a model tends to preserve prior convictions (stable topics).